 - Jennifer Johnson Hanks, University of California, Berkeley

-- Al Young, University of Michigan, Ann Arbor
+- Alford Young, University of Michigan, Ann Arbor

-We will then break for lunch and reconvene from 1 to 3 PM to discuss the manuscript and address points brought up by the discussants.
+We will then meet from 1 to 3 PM at 210 Prospect Street, room 203, to discuss the manuscript and address points brought up by the discussants.